biosustain/Maud/docs/usage/inputting.rst

 .. code:: bash
           python scripts/get_dgf_priors_from_equilibrator.py input_dir

-The script extracts metabolite ids from the input directory and searches for matching thermodynamic data using the the package `equilibrator-api
+The script extracts metabolites from the input directory and searches for matching thermodynamic data using the the package `equilibrator-api
-<https://pypi.org/project/equilibrator-api/>`.
+<https://pypi.org/project/equilibrator-api/>`_.
 It uses this data to create
-appropriate files `dgf_prior_mean_equilibrator.csv` and `dgf_prior_cov_equilibrator.csv` in the target directory.
+appropriate files `dgf_prior_mean_equilibrator.csv`_ and `dgf_prior_cov_equilibrator.csv`_ in the target directory.
+Note that in order to use this script the field :code:`metabolite_inchi_key` must be filled in for all metabolites in the kinetic model file.

 Specifying initial parameter values